polyphony-chat/docs/docs/Overviews/core.md

-# An Overview of polyproto-core
+# An Overview of polyproto

 !!! danger "Work in Progress"